Ferry from Dover to Calais in France

 Dover to Calais Ferries

-If you are planning on travelling from Dover to Calais as a regular foot passenger (you won’t be taking any vehicle) then you will not be able to use the DFDS Seaways or myferrylink service as neither accept foot passengers.
+If you are planning on travelling from Dover to Calais as a regular foot passenger (you won’t be taking any vehicle) then you will not be able to use the DFDS Seaways service as it does not accept foot passengers.
 This does not affect you if you are cycling to France, you will be welcome on all three ferries from Dover.

 Alternative Ferry Option – Dover to Dunkirk

 The Dover to Dunkirk (Dunkerque) ferry is an alternative to the Dover Calais ferry.
 Dunkirk is approxametly 30 miles east of Calais and if you’re final destination is Belgium or anywhere east of Calais then the Dover Dunkirk ferry will get you closer to your destination.

 Although the sailing time is 30 minutes more than the Dover to Calais crossing you may find that the cost of travelling is cheaper and quicker.